CarlosDevelops4/Google-Maps-React/README.md

-# React with google maps API, will need your own API
+# React with Google maps API, will need your own API

 This App integrates React with the Google Maps API using its coordinates